-My name is Chris Taylor; I'm a sociolinguist who moonlights in linguistic anthropology (see my upcoming double-panel, co-organized with Lauren Zentz, at the 112th AAA meeting in Chicago).
+My name is Chris Taylor; I'm a sociolinguist working on sociophonetic variation and the intersections of class, ethnicity, and localness.
 Currently, I work as a Lecturer in the Linguistics Department at Rice University.

 I recently co-organized panels for the SLA section (Society for Linguistic Anthropology) at the 111th and 112th annual meetings of the American Anthropological Association (in San Francisco and Chicago, respectively).

-Additionally, earlier this Spring, I gave presentations at UT Austin and UC Santa Barbara, which together highlighted how the realization of phonological variants in salient cultural texts shapes our ability to segment, reflect on, and valorize these phono-indexical phenomena.
+Additionally, in 2013, I gave presentations at UT Austin and UC Santa Barbara, which together highlighted how the realization of phonological variants in salient cultural texts shapes our ability to segment, reflect on, and valorize these phono-indexical phenomena.

 TeachingI am currently giving a course titled "Language & Society," which serves as an introduction to the study of language and society as interrelated and interdependent systems.

 For the latest version of my CV, click here